Conditional sentence: Slavic languages

-In Slavic languages, such as Russian, clauses in conditional sentences generally appear in their natural tense (future tense for future reference, etc.) However, for counterfactuals, a conditional/subjunctive marker such as the Russian бы by generally appears in both condition and consequent clauses, and this normally accompanies the past tense form of the verb.
+In Slavic languages, such as Russian, clauses in conditional sentences generally appear in their natural tense (future tense for future reference, etc.) However, for counterfactuals, a conditional/subjunctive marker such as the Russian бы (by) generally appears in both condition and consequent clauses, and this normally accompanies the past tense form of the verb.

 See Russian grammar, Bulgarian grammar, etc. for more detail.

 Logic

 While the material conditional operator used in classical logic is sometimes read aloud in the form of a conditional sentence, the intuitive interpretation of conditional statements in natural language does not always correspond to it.
-Thus, philosophical logicians and formal semanticists have developed a wide variety of conditional logics which better match actual conditional language and conditional reasoning.
-These include the strict conditional, the variably strict conditional, among others.
+Thus, philosophical logicians and formal semanticists have developed a wide variety of conditional logics that better match actual conditional language and conditional reasoning.
+They include the strict conditional and the variably strict conditional.